Ja'far ibn Abi Talib: Early life

+As per Arabic tradition, his uncle 'Abbas had the privilege of raising Ja'far.

 Ja'far was an early convert to Islam.
 He married Asma bint Umais, who converted to Islam in 614–615.

 Migration to Abyssinia

 When the Muslims were harassed in Mecca, several of them migrated to Abyssinia.
 Ja'far joined the second flight in 616.
-There they obtained the protection of the Negus, Najashi, and could worship Allah unhindered.
+There they obtained the protection of the Negus (An-Najashi), and could worship Allah unhindered.

 Ja'far and Asma lived in Abyssinia for about twelve years.
 Three sons were born to them there: